gabe-IT/cyber-vm/README.md

 # Azure Lab Setup Guide

 This guide will walk you through setting up an Azure environment with a Windows 10 Pro and an Ubuntu virtual machine (VM).
 These VMs will be used in subsequent labs.
 This lab will not include much visual documentation as I have previously demonstrated how to provision a virtual machine on my portfolio.
-That can be found [here.](https://github.com/gabe-IT/azure-vm)
+That tutorial can be found [here.](https://github.com/gabe-IT/azure-vm)

 ## Prerequisites